thisdougb/ansible-task-firewall/README.md

 So, I've written a firewall plugin for Ansible, to try and help things along.
 Security teams can now write a security policy in yaml, which can enforce things like disabling the command module, or disabling the dump argument of the mysql_db module.
 The firewall plugin runs as a strategy, which means you can force all playbook runs through it.

-Security policy can then be implemented as:
+Security policy (potentially a merged set of policy files) can then be implemented as:

 ```
 # /etc/ansible/firewall_policy.yml